Search waiting | Matsusada Precision

 Surprised mark Caution Please check the following points of using remote sensing.

 • The impedance of the sensing wire is high.
-Use a twisted pair or shielded wires so that they are not affected by surrounding circuitry or wiring.
+Use twisted pair or shielded wires so that they are not affected by surrounding circuitry or wiring.

 • Placing an aluminum electrolytic capacitor at the sensing point often works better for stable behavior.
 The recommended capacitance of aluminum electrolytic capacitors is 0.1 to several hundred µF with a voltage rating of larger than the rated output voltage.

-CONNECTION OF MULTIPLE POWER SUPPLY TO OUTPUT
+CONNECTION OF MULTIPLE POWER SUPPLIES TO OUTPUT

 Series Operation